Nagendra1997/dummypy/README.md

 - At no additional cost

 ### Prerequisites
+It is required that you are familar with:

+- mesibo API and successfuly using Mesibo cloud services.
+If not, please refer to Mesibo [getting started](https://mesibo.com/documentation/get-started/) guide and tutorials before setting up On-Premise server.

+- setting up a Linux server and MySQL database.
+If not, refer to online tutorials for the Linux distribution of your choice.

+- setting up Docker and using Docker images.
+If not, refer to excellent Docker documentation and various online tutorials on docker.

+### Requirements
 Mesibo made it extremely simple for you to setup an On-Premise Messaging, Voice and Video call server.
 You only need to provide bare minimum infomation regarding your setup and network and rest will be taken care by Mesibo.

 Mesibo only requires the following: